acaloiaro/adriano.fyi/content/post/2020-10-21-my-wireless-internet-setup.md

  ## Throttling and Deprioritization

-You'll *need* to know the difference between {{anchorize "Throttling and Deprioritization"}} before purchasing a data plan.
+You'll **need** to know the difference between throttling and deprioritization before purchasing a data plan.
 Every wireless provider engages in one, if not both of these two practices, and the difference between them are stark.

 ## Throttling